danielwidhiarto/FoodTastic/README.md

 ## Contribute

-If you'd like to contribute to the development of FoodTastic, please fork the repository and submit a pull request.
-Follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+  If you would like to contribute to the development of FoodTastic, please fork the repository and submit a pull request.
+We welcome your contributions and feedback.

 ## Support and issues